Timothy C. Hain, MD • Page last modified: December 16, 2022

 - Migraine prevention medications (see Ghavami et al, 2016).

 - Low doses of clonazepam, a benzodiazepine medication related to Valium (diazepam), are helpful in most persons with MdDS.
 There is some worry that these medications may prolong the duration of symptoms (although this worry has not yet been tested by a research study).
 These medications increase GABA.
 These benzodiazepine medications are also addictive, which is worrisome.
-We do not favor constant use of klonopin for MdDS.
+We presently do not favor constant use of clonazepam for MdDS.
 Rather, we usually suggest occasional "emergency" use.
+Still, if this medication allows an individual to remain functional, exceptions are sometimes reasonable.

-- We have also had some recent success with treatment of MdDS with venlafaxine - -this is an antidepressant that is very useful in migraine.
+- We have also had some success with treatment of MdDS with venlafaxine - -this is an antidepressant that is very useful in migraine.
 We use the same protocol as for treatment of migraine (top dose typically only 37.5 XL).
 Others have reported (in 2016 at COSM meeting) that treatment with migraine medications (e.g. nortriptyline, verapamil) is successful in about 60% of the time.
-Ghavami et al (2016) reported improvement in 15 patients with MdDS administered a mixture of lifestyle changes, as well as verapamil, or topiramate, or nortriptyline, or a combination. .
-While encouraging, this needs more investigation.
+Ghavami et al (2016) reported improvement in 15 patients with MdDS administered a mixture of lifestyle changes, as well as verapamil, or topiramate, or nortriptyline, or a combination..
+While encouraging, this needs more investigation and it is not really borne out by other studies.
 With venlafaxine in particular, the obvious question is how much of the effect is from the effect on mood and how much is from the effect on whatever the core driver is for MdDS.
-Other medications (such as topiramate or verapamil) have little effect on mood, but they have their own issues (e.g. word finding problems with topiramate, low blood pressure with verapamil).
+Other medications (such as topiramate or verapamil) have little effect on mood, but they have their own issues (e.g. word finding problems with topiramate, low blood pressure/constipation with verapamil).

 - Occasional patients have reported improvement from treatment with Neurontin (gabapentin).
 This is generally in very large doses (e.g. 2400 mg, although one would think that 900 would be plenty).
-We don't prescribe this anymore for MdDS because we think the side effects exceed the benefits.
+We think the side effects exceed the benefits.

-- We have also had occasional patients respond to tiagabine (Gabatril) (another gaba medication - there is a theme here !)
+- We have also had occasional patients respond to tiagabine (Gabatril) (another gaba medication similar to clonazepam- there is a theme here !)

 - Occasionally persons with rocking due to other causes respond to one of the SSRI type antidepressants, and this may also be worth considering.
 Paroxetine is the most common SSRI used in persons with dizziness.

-- Somewhat similarly to venlafaxine, as of 2014, there are a few reports of a good response to Sinemet, which the brand name of a medication (carbidopa-levodopa) that increases dopamine.
+- There are a few reports of a good response to Sinemet, which the brand name of a medication (carbidopa-levodopa) that increases dopamine.
 As dopamine is a precursor to many neurotransmitters, including norepinephrine, increased dopamine may be working downstream to increase the levels of these neurotransmitters.
 It seems unlikely to us that dopamine deficiency is the cause of MdDS, as there is an immense population of people with dopamine deficiency (i.e. Parkinson's patients), that hugely exceeds the number of people with MdDS or rocking.

 - "One-off" treatments -- we are not sure, would be interested if others have had a good or bad effect.